Alp-Usta/RouteFinder/HOW_IT_WORKS.md

 The drive out from the warehouse counts against a seed, but only lightly.
 Getting packages delivered matters more than saving a few minutes at the start.

-**The auction.** Every unassigned package belongs to whichever driver's route is already nearest to it.
-Drivers can only bid on packages in their own territory.
-That is what stops routes crossing over each other.

-Each round, every driver takes the best available option from their own pile.
-If a whole round passes with nobody able to take anything, relaxation loosens a tier and it goes again.
+**Growing.** The driver takes the best available stop, repeatedly, until nothing fits.
+If nothing fits at all, relaxation loosens a tier and it tries again.

-When two drivers are within three minutes of a package, they count as equally close and the one with less work takes it.
-Beyond that gap, distance decides and balance doesn't get a vote.
+**When two drivers are similarly close** to a package, the one with less work takes it.
+Beyond a few minutes of difference, distance decides and balance doesn't get a vote.

-**Two passes.** The first holds everyone to a fair share of the total work.
-The second drops the shares and lets whoever can take what's left.
-An unassigned package is a worse outcome than an unevenly loaded driver.
+### Manual mode

+With a fixed fleet the planner can't invent drivers, so it works differently: it fills **one driver at a time, starting from the densest area left**.
+Take the busiest cluster, give it to a driver, grow that driver until something stops it, then move to the next.
+Whatever nobody can reach goes to the unassigned pile to be handed out by hand.

+> This replaced an earlier approach that seeded every driver first and then let
+> them bid in parallel.
+That commits to positions before knowing where the work
+> is, and it showed: drivers anchored on near-empty areas while the busy ones
+> went unclaimed.
+On the test manifest the rewrite took delivery from 21 packages
+> to 28 and average block usage from 30% to 53%.

+Two things made the difference, and both are worth knowing because they look like sensible rules until you measure them:

+**A cap on how far a driver may start from the warehouse** ruled out 8 of 19 areas holding 19 of 32 packages, including both dense ones.
+The test now asks whether the drive out *plus the work waiting there* fits the block.
+A 43-minute run to six packages is a good day.
+A 43-minute run to one package isn't, and the scoring rejects that on its own.

+**The gap-between-stops limit was starving everyone.** Instrumenting the assignment loop showed 205 rejections, every single one that limit — not time, not capacity.
+Drivers were finishing at 10% of their block with hours to spare because nothing was within reach.
+A driver with an empty block now gets extra reach; one nearly full keeps the tight limit.

 **Orphans.** Anything still homeless goes to the nearest route with room.
 Width and step rules are relaxed here, but there's still a hard distance cap — bolting